Flotomate/product_docs/source/contract-management/introduction-contract-management.rst

 A Contract is a written agreement that binds two or more parties in a transaction.
 In the context of Contract Management, such documents are created to govern leasing activities, Warranty, Support and Maintenance.

-A Contract is created with a third party Vendor (a Contract can be associated with one Vendor only), and it houses important information relating to price, validity period of the Contract, Contract Type, and Sub-Contract Status.
+A Contract is created with a third party Vendor (a Contract can be associated with one Vendor only), and it contains important information related to price, validity period of the Contract, Contract Type, and Sub-Contract Status.

 What is Contract Management?
 ============================

 Contract Management is the practice of managing the life-cycle of contracts.
-Contract creation, execution and analysis come in the ambit of Contract Management.
+Contract creation, execution and analysis come under Contract Management.
 It exists to maximize operational and financial performance of an organization, while minimizing financial risks.

 Contract Management has proven to be a cumbersome and time consuming activity, which is why there's a need for effective and automated contract management system.